DhananjayPorwal/obsidian-super-minimal-setup/README.md

 1. Can Add Movies using QuickAdd Plugin.
 2. Can Add Books using Book Plugin.
 3. Using Template, can add daily new notes.
+4. Additional shapes in canvas.
+5. Can add tables with advanced features.

 # 🧩 Plugins